zhangzhenke/CCSN/README.md

 #### Cell segmentation
 - Modify the parameters in the following command and input it into the command line:
 ```
-python Demo/main_ccsn.py -i your_inputpath -o your_outputpath -n  ypur_filename -b
+python demo/main_ccsn.py -i your_inputpath -o your_outputpath -n  ypur_filename -b
 ```
 - Where:

 - -i is the input image path
 -o is the output mask path
 -n is the your file name
--b is the 0.25mpp
+-b is if 0.25mpp file

 #### Segmentation evaluation